Guest Article by Gloria Murray, Accountant and Director of Murray Associates Accountants

 For more great tips, check out our full resource on how to set up, run and grow a successful salon business.

-If you would like to get more business tips from Gloria, you can get a free copy of her printed business magazine by sending an email to mag@murrayassoc.co.uk
+If you would like to get more business tips from Gloria, you can contact her by sending an email to mag@murrayassoc.co.uk